GRCDEV/ArduSim/help/usage.md

     java -jar ArduSim.jar <arg>

+, with the argument:

+* *simulator*.
+ArduSim runs as a multi-UAV simulator in a computer.
 * *multicopter*.
 ArduSim runs in a Raspberry Pi 3 B+ attached to the flight controller of a real multicopter.
-* *simulator*.
-ArduSim runs as a multi-UAV simulator in a computer.
 * *pccompanion*.
 ArduSim runs as a PC Companion to coordinate the execution of a group of real multicopters, preferably in a laptop for mobility.

 To deploy a protocol, ArduSim must be run in the real multicopters and in a computer, all connected in the same WiFi ad-hoc network.
 ArduSim will run as a PC Companion in the computer, which will control the experiment, sending the multicopters the required commands to setup and start the experiment.